Overcoming analysis paralysis: the research-backed guide to deciding faster

 Table of contents

-You’ve done all the research and you still can’t decide
+You’ve done all the research and you still can’t decide: how to overcome analysis paralysis

-This guide is part of our Planning collection.
+This guide is part of our Planning collection, and it sits under our hub on setting and reaching life goals.

-A 2019 McKinsey survey of more than 1,200 executives found that they spend 37% of their time on decision-making, and more than half of that time doesn’t produce a clear outcome [1].
-The culprit isn’t lack of intelligence or effort.
-Once you’ve gathered enough information to make a reasonable choice, additional research doesn’t add clarity – it adds options.
-And more options, counterintuitively, make deciding harder.
-The real block isn’t thinking.
-It’s action under uncertainty.
+A 2019 McKinsey survey of more than 1,200 executives reported that respondents spend 37% of their time on decision-making, and more than half of that time does not produce a clear outcome [1].
+That figure comes from an industry survey rather than peer-reviewed research, but the pattern it describes is familiar.
+The culprit is not lack of intelligence or effort.

 Analysis paralysis is the state where a person becomes unable to decide because of overthinking, excessive information gathering, or the fear of choosing wrong.
 Unlike procrastination (avoiding the task entirely) or decision fatigue (degraded quality after many sequential choices), analysis paralysis targets a single decision that gets harder the more effort someone invests in evaluating it.